vk3heg/pygate/docs/README.md

 */15 * * * * /opt/pygate/bin/gate.sh
 ```

+Windows (Task Scheduler):
+- Create a new task that runs `C:\pygate\bin\gate.bat`
+- Set to repeat every 30 minutes (or 15 minutes for higher frequency)
+- Run whether user is logged on or not

-The gate.sh script logs to `data/logs/gate.log` and maintains statistics in `data/logs/gate_stats.log`.
+The automation scripts log to `data/logs/gate.log` and maintain statistics in `data/logs/gate_stats.log`.

 #### Manual Cron Setup (Alternative)